 Opening hours: Tue - Fri: 9am - 6pm; Sat: 9am - 9pm; Sun: 9am - 7pm (closed on Mon)

 Built in the 1700s, Donghwasa Temple is a testament to Daegu’s rich culture and deep history.
 The temple’s history goes farther back than the 1700s, as far as 493 AD when its original structures were constructed.
 Back then, it was known as Yugasa Temple.
-You’ll get to learn everything about this past when you visit and explore the present structures.
+You’ll get to learn everything about its past when you visit and explore the present structures.
 As you’d expect from a Buddhist temple, the buildings are elegant with intricate designs on the facade.
 Each hall has a story to tell, each bearing an elegant appeal.
-Found about 20km (12 miles) from Daegu, the temple is far enough from the city’s bustles but not too far to make it difficult to access.
+Located about 20 km (12 mi) from Daegu, the temple is far enough from the city’s crowds but not too far to make it difficult to access.
 Enjoy a day exploring the temple and hiking the surrounding trails.

 Donghwasa Buddhist Temple